There’s something special about opening a neatly wrapped gift. Before you even see what’s inside, the wrapping sets the mood.

 - Add small decorative toppers if desired

 For classic bows, center the ribbon and tie it normally on top.
-The criss-cross method wraps ribbon both directions, creating an X.
+The criss-cross method wraps ribbon in both directions, creating an X.

 Write your message on the tag before you attach it.
 This prevents smudging or awkward positioning while writing.